128technology/docs/docs/config_static_hostname_mapping.md

  ```

 :::note
-If using `set dns resolution` on a hostname resolved by a DNS server, the 128T will no longer attempt to resolve those addresses as static entries do not have a TTL.
+If using `set dns resolution` on a hostname resolved by a DNS server, the SSR will no longer attempt to resolve those addresses as static entries do not have a TTL.
 :::